 Giant's Kettle

-Somewhere up north at the age of peak modern there is a man longing for connection but unable to break loose, and a woman feeling alien to the world, which has everything figured out for her, without her.
+Somewhere up north at the age of peak reason there is a man longing for connection but unable to break loose, and a woman feeling alien to the world which has everything figured out for her, without her.

-Giant’s Kettle is a journey into the unconscious, a love story without love, an epic tragicomedy of the mundane, and a mystery in a world emptied of mystery.
+Giant’s Kettle is a love story without love, a cinematic journey into the unconscious, an epic tragicomedy of the mundane, and a mystery in a world emptied of mystery.

 -